IgniteUI/igniteui-docfx/en/components/carousel.md

 #### Configuring IgxCarousel
 <div class="divider--half"></div>

-By default carousel's **[`loop`]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#loop)** behavior is set to `true` ( *looping is when the first slide comes after navigating Next from the last slide or the last slide comes after navigating Previous from the first slide* ).
-Loop can disabled by setting its value to `false`.
+By default, the carousel has its **[`loop`]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#loop)** input property set to `true` ( *looping occurs when the first slide comes after the last by navigating using the Next action, or when the last slide comes after the first by using the Previous action* ).
+The looping behavior can be disabled by setting the value of the `loop` input to `false`.

-To keep track of each slide index, the carousel has indicators which position, by default, is at the `bottom` of the carousel.
-In order to change it, we have to use the [indicatorsOrientation]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#indicatorsorientation) property by assigning it with `top`.
+To keep track of each slide index, the carousel has indicators that are positioned at the `bottom` of the carousel by default.
+In order to change this behavior, we have to use the [indicatorsOrientation]({environment:angularApiUrl}/classes/igxcarouselcomponent.html#indicatorsorientation) property and assign it to `top`.
 Indicators can be disabled by adding an empty template.

 The carousel template may look like this: